Counseling and Psychological Services

 Licensed Psychologist

 Sam joined the CAPS team in 2013.
-He received his MA from Northwestern University in Chicago, Illinois, and his Ph.D. in Counseling Psychology from the University of Minnesota - Twin Cities.
-Sam completed his doctoral internship and postdoctoral fellowship training at UHS.
-His approach to therapy is dynamic and experiential in nature and uses existential psychotherapy, attachment style, multiculturalism, and emotional content to help clients develop a deeper understanding of self and others.
-Sam enjoys working with clients to explore patterns in relationships to make changes in the interest of growth.
+He earned his MA from Northwestern University and his Ph.D. in Counseling Psychology from the University of Minnesota.
+Sam completed his internship and postdoctoral fellowship at UHS.
+His therapy approach is dynamic and experiential, integrating existential psychotherapy, attachment theory, multiculturalism, and emotional work to help clients deepen self-understanding and grow.

 Sheela Vashishtha, LCSW